Turbo Takeaways

 Your eligibility for VA debt forgiveness will depend on the type of program you’re applying for.
 Debt forgiveness comes in many forms, such as student debt forgiveness through the Public Service Loan Forgiveness Program, debt settlement, and more.
 Start by determining what debts you have and which programs you’d like to apply for.

-If you’re applying for the Public Service Loan Forgiveness program, for example, you must have made at least 120 payments on the loan and must have at least ten years of employment with a nonprofit organization or a government agency.
+If you’re applying for the Public Service Loan Forgiveness program, for example, you must have made 120 qualifying payments while working full-time for a nonprofit organization or government agency.

 If you’re applying for a debt settlement program to erase some of your unsecured debts like credit card balances, payday loans, or personal loans, you may be eligible to enroll if you have more than $10,000 in debts.